A statute of limitations is the window of time prosecutors have to press charges for a particular crime. In Nevada, the statute of limitations is

 1. What is an SOL?

 A statute of limitations is how long prosecutors have to charge you with a crime.
-Once the time limit passes in Nevada, prosecutors may not press charges against you (with some exceptions, discussed in the next section).
+Once the time limit passes in Nevada, prosecutors may not press charges against you (with some exceptions, as discussed in the next section).

 Example: There is a three-year statute of limitations in drug sale cases.
 If Joe sold meth in Las Vegas on January 1, 2025, then the Clark County District Attorney would have until January 1, 2028, to begin prosecuting him for it.
 Once three years pass from the date Joe allegedly sold meth, Joe should not face prosecution for the drug sale even if new evidence emerges that suggests he is guilty.